r48n34/Random-stuff-code/README.md

 # Random-stuff-code
-Some records in various languages
+Some records in various languages, Nothing special.

-Nothing special

 1.morse code
 - Create a morse code tree